200 hour yoga teacher training:

 By the end of the training, you'll have plenty of hands-on experience and feel equipped and excited to lead a class.

 • I simply encourage you to keep up your regular practice and maybe try some new classes, either online or with a different teacher at your local studio (variety is the spice of life).
-If you don’t have a specific meditation practice, you may find it helpful to try some guided ones on Calm, Headspace, or Insight Timer.

 I don’t set any pre-reading, but after the YTT I’ll give you a long list of great books so you can continue to study in your own time.